The Tucker Carlson Show

 The Tucker Carlson Show is a weekly conservative political podcast hosted by commentator Tucker Carlson.
 It is one of the most popular podcasts in the United States.
 The show, available as audio and video, was launched in May 2024 after Carlson was fired from his Fox News show Tucker Carlson Tonight in 2023.

-The podcast made controversy in September 2024, when Carlson interviewed amateur historian Darryl Cooper, who made comments that were seen as Holocaust denial without correction or contradiction from Carlson.
+The podcast has frequently courted controversy for its guests and content.

 History

 Tucker Carlson Tonight on Fox News was the highest-rated cable news program at various points from 2021 to 2023.
 Tucker Carlson was fired from the show in April 2023 by the network's owner, Rupert Murdoch, after allegations were made over a toxic work environment on the show's set during the lawsuit Dominion Voting Systems v.
 Fox News Network.
 Weeks later, Carlson announced a live show on Twitter named Tucker on Twitter.
 In December 2023, Carlson launched the "Tucker Carlson Network" website, which hosts various conservative programs such as Tucker Carlson Uncensored and from other hosts.

 The Tucker Carlson Show, a weekly podcast available as audio and video, started in May 2024.
 At its launch, Slate wrote that Carlson had diminished popularity and that he was readjusting his brand as a commentator to be more appealing to the alt-right rather than traditional conservatism.
 Tucker on Twitter, now named Tucker on X after Twitter changed its name to X, is still broadcast alongside The Tucker Carlson Show.